blackDomina/gausswp/README.md

 # gausswp
-Wordpress with blank theme(underscores) with all lib and gulp settings.
+Blank theme(underscores) with all lib and gulp settings.

 Implemented:
 Normalize,